rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/tickets/web_based_ticket_ui.md

 7. Collapsed follow-ups - The UI automatically collapses ticket replies if there are more than four.
 Click this button to expand and see all the follow-ups.
 ### B. Ticket Meta
 8. Edit Ticket* - Clicking this icon will lead the staff to access the backend of a ticket.
-See chapter
+See chapter 3.4 to know more about the backend UI.

-9. Subscribe/Unsubscribe -Option for a staff member to get updates for the communication on the ticket.
+9. Subscribe/Unsubscribe - Option for a staff to get e-mail updates for the communication on the ticket.
 The assignee of a ticket by default is a subscriber to a ticket.

 10. Favorite - Mark the tickets as favorite ticket by clicking the star icon.